SF District Attorney

 Shadow Day:

-How to apply: Please submit a Shadow Day Interest Form.
+If you’re interested, please submit a Shadow Day Interest Form: Shadow Interest Form.

 Eligibility Requirements: